 I need information about...

-The heart is divided into four chambers.
-The two upper chambers are called atria.
-The two lower chambers are called ventricles.
-The heart contains four valves.
+The heart is divided into 4 chambers.
+The 2 upper chambers are called atria.
+The 2 lower chambers are called ventricles.
+The heart contains 4 valves.
 The valves open and close to keep blood flowing forward through the heart.

 In a normal heart, oxygen-poor blood returning from the body fills the right atrium.
-This blood flows into the right ventricle.
-The right ventricle pumps this blood through the pulmonary artery to the lungs to receive oxygen.
+This blood flows through the tricuspid valve into the right ventricle.
+The right ventricle pumps this blood through the pulmonary valve into the pulmonary artery and to the lungs to receive oxygen.
 Oxygen-rich blood returning from the lungs then fills the left atrium.
-This blood flows into the left ventricle.
-The left ventricle pumps this blood through the aorta to deliver oxygen to the body.
+This blood flows through the mitral valve into the left ventricle.
+The left ventricle pumps this blood through the aortic valve to the aorta to deliver oxygen to the body.

 The ductus arteriosus is a normal structure in a baby’s heart before birth.
 It’s a blood vessel that connects the pulmonary artery and the aorta.
 It allows blood to flow between the pulmonary artery and the aorta before birth.
 It normally closes shortly after birth.
 If it remains open, it’s called a patent ductus arteriosus (PDA).

 The foramen ovale is also a normal structure in a baby’s heart before birth.
 It’s an opening in the wall (atrial septum) between the atria.
 It normally closes a few weeks after birth.
 If it remains open, it’s called a patent foramen ovale (PFO).